MSPFE2019/Office365ProvisioningApp/README.md

 * CreateAgencyList - Create Agency List for Naming of resource

-** Agency Data - This contain your Agency information for the naming convention
+Agency Data - This contain your Agency information for the naming convention
+* Title - Agency Name
+* Division - Division Name
+* Business Unit - Business Unit
+* Approver - Office365 Group Email
+  * All members will recieve the approval email to create the group

 ![Screenshot](https://github.com/MSPFE2019/Office365ProvisioningApp/blob/main/AgencyData.jpg)

 * CreateOffice365ManList - Create Office365ManagementApp List for request storage

-** Office365ManagementApp - Contains all the SharePoint Request
+** Office365ManagementApp - Contains all the Requests